 Marteiliosis here refers only to the diseases caused by Marteilia refringens and M. sydneyi.
 Other Marteilia spp. infect oysters and other bivalves.
 Until more is known about the identity and biology of these other Marteilia spp., their presence in any bivalve should be regarded as potentially serious and the OIE Reference Laboratory should be consulted.

 Marteiliosis is primarily caused by two protistan parasites of the genus Marteilia: M. refringens and M. sydneyi( phylum Paramyxea )( 3, 11, 12, 26, 30 ) .
 Marteiliosis is also known as Aber disease (M. refringens), and QX disease (M. sydneyi).
+It has been recently suggested that M. refringens lineages previously known as O-type and M-type are separate species and should be named M. refringens and M. pararefringens, respectively.

 The type species of the genus, M. refringens , is a lethal parasite of the European flat oyster, Ostrea edulis( 12 ) .
 Marteilia sydneyi infects Saccostrea glomerata (= commercialis) and possibly also Saccostrea echinata( 30, 31 ) .